goosst/wesite/goosstblog/content/en/docs/Outdoor lights/_index.md

 * SetOption1 1
 * SetOption13 1

-Since the module is hidden in an electic box, the button is disabled for certainty.
+Since the module is hidden in an electric box, the button is disabled for certainty.

 {{< figure src="/pictures/terrasverlichting.png" title="Tasmota config" width="350">}}